2010

 (415) 242-0828

-San Tung is a popular Chinese restaurant in the inner Sunset of San Francisco.
-They serve northern Chinese food that has some Korean influence as the San Tung region of China is near Korea, hence the free Kim Chee.
+San Tung and San Tung #2 are a popular Chinese restaurant in the inner Sunset of San Francisco.
+They serve northern Chinese food that has some Korean influence, as the San Tung region of China is near Korea, hence the free Kim Chee.
 We have eaten here many, many times, back to when it was located west of here.
-Our latest visit occurred at the end of 2009.
+Our latest visit occurred at the end of Summer 2017 to San Tung #2, when we noticed prices up a bit.

 San Tung San Francisco Interior

-Decor, Vibe – Pretty generic Chinese restaurant decor, not much in the way of decorations.
+Decor, Vibe – San Tung has pretty generic Chinese restaurant decor, not much in the way of decorations.
 This is a busy restaurant with lots of people waiting to get in.
 Try not to face the door, you will feel pressure to eat fast.
 Lots of families, small groups, friends getting together for the delicious fare.

 Website San Tung Menu